haneyky/yuzu/_works/battleCaster.md

 layout: simpleStudy
 title: CROSS Dance Lab
 description: 'A newly imagined dance studio that acts as the intersection point for dancers of all backgrounds.
-A place that values inclusivity and acceptance in a dancer''s identity, skills, and commitment. '
+A place that values inclusivity and acceptance in dancers'' identities, skills, and commitment. '
 cover_image: "/assets/images/cross_featured-image.jpg"
 post_image: ''
 featured_work: false